alexandru-savinov/BalancedNewsGo/memory-bank/activeContext.md

 ### Documentation
 - Update README, API docs, and developer setup instructions

+[2025-04-13 00:13:00] - **Cypress E2E Test Failures Root Cause:** Final debugging confirmed that while static elements render correctly within the list container in Cypress, the dynamically mapped `ArticleCard` components fail to appear in the DOM as seen by Cypress, despite logs indicating render attempts.
+This points to a deep incompatibility or runtime issue specific to Cypress interacting with the React/Vite rendering of these dynamic components.
+Decision to switch to Playwright is reaffirmed.
 - Document prompt templates and configuration options

 ## Known Issues

+[2025-04-13 00:09:00] - **Cypress E2E Test Failures:** Cypress tests (`cypress/e2e/frontend_core_journeys.cy.ts`) consistently fail to find dynamically rendered article cards (`[data-testid^="article-card-"]`) even after multiple debugging attempts, application fixes, and test script refinements (including timing adjustments, intercept verification, and DOM structure checks).
+Manual testing confirms the application renders correctly.
+This suggests a fundamental incompatibility or visibility issue between Cypress and the React/Vite/Zustand stack in this environment.
+Decision made to switch to Playwright.

 - **Bias detection logic requires refinement**; current heuristics sometimes yield inconsistent or incorrect results.
 - **Some logic tests in `internal/llm` continue to fail** due to variability in bias detection outputs.